-This vintage peanut butter marshmallow squares recipe was often used by my Aunt Sylvia McIlmoyle to make yummy treats for family get-togethers.
-She wrote out the recipe and gave it to Mom who found it one of the best squares recipes she had ever tried.
+This old fashioned peanut butter marshmallow squares recipe was often used by my Aunt Sylvia McIlmoyle to make yummy treats for family occasions.
+She wrote out the no bake dessert recipe and gave it to Mom who found it to be one of the best dessert squares she had ever tried.

-These dessert squares are quick and easy to make and never fail to turn out well.
+These dessert squares are quick and easy to make, and they never fail to turn out delicious.
 The golden-colored treats look as though you spent hours making them, but only you will know the truth.
 This recipe's a keeper, folks.
-You'll use over and over again!
+You will use over and over again!

 Mom's Recipe Scrapbooks (c.
 1920s)

 3 cups miniature marshmallows

 Mix butter, peanut butter, and butterscotch chips in a double boiler just till melted, then remove from heat.
 Place 3 cups miniature marshmallows in a buttered pan and spread on warm mixture.
 Save a few chips and marshmallows to decorate the top, or be generous and add extra.
 Cut in squares when cool.
 It's that easy.
 It's that delicious!

 If you cannot obtain miniature marshmallows, you could try using sliced large marshmallows instead.
 Use 10 large marshmallows to replace each cup of the miniature kind.

 Substitute chocolate chips for the marshmallow to make Peanut Butter Chocolate Squares, if preferred.
 Yummy!

 1/2 cup butter